HackSC/ui-kit/README.md

 7. Run `npm link @hacksc/ui-kit` to symlink the global symlink for the UI kit into the app's `node_modules`
 8. Start the demo app and start playing around with the kit!
-Since it's a symlink, any changes to the UI kit in the `ui-kit/` folder will reflect on the demo app.
+Since it's a symlink, any changes to the UI kit in the `ui-kit/` folder will require a `build` first before it reflects on the demo app.